dvbsknd/FCC-personal-library/README.md

 1. Ensure forms can be submitted by enter
 1. Add API/controller tests for Comments
 1. Possibly get the App compontent to be wholly responsible for synch to DB by using a [Context](https://www.robinwieruch.de/react-context)
+1. Possibly write a [custom hook or reducer](https://www.robinwieruch.de/react-hooks-fetch-data) for the API stuff
 1. Implement [Babel resolvers](https://www.robinwieruch.de/babel-module-resolver/) for components/modules
 1. Try to get `webpack-dev-server` to understand the routes on reload
 1. Try and get renders to persist across tests